 As a manager, Mr. Martinez served as Regional News Director for Fox Sports Southwest.
 His responsibilities included reorganization of the news operation and hiring and training of all on-air anchors and reporters and producers.
 His tenure at FSN included numerous broadcast awards and double-digit ratings growth for the regional sports network.

 He began his career as an on-air sportscaster in Phoenix, and went on to successful on-air careers in Dallas, Denver, and Washington, D.C., doing sports on both a local level as well as anchor work for ABC News.
 Mr. Martinez is the winner of two regional Edward R. Murrow awards, a dozen Katie awards and several Heartland Emmys for sports anchoring and producing.
 In 2002, his powerful documentary on the late Tom Landry, won several national awards including the IRIS.

-Born in Santa Fe, New Mexico, Mr. Martinez and his family live in Frisco, Texas.
+Born in Santa Fe, New Mexico, Mr. Martinez, his wife Becky, and his family live in Frisco, Texas.